 We have developed local, national and international partnerships to foster new, high quality scientific research projects.

-National collaborations: The Centre is part of a wider network of National Synthetic Biology Research Centres and DNA foundries (Web link) and works closely with the RCUK funded National Networks in Industrial Biotechnology and Bioenergy (NIBB).
+The Centre is part of a wider network of National Synthetic Biology Research Centres and DNA foundries (Web link) and works closely with the RCUK funded National Networks in Industrial Biotechnology and Bioenergy (NIBB).

-Japan: Application of MS-imaging and metabolomics in SynBio based strain improvement of industrially important microbes (Takano) to partner with the Department of Advanced Science and Biotechnology, Osaka University (Eiichiro Fukusaki).
+Application of MS-imaging and metabolomics in SynBio based strain improvement of industrially important microbes (Takano) to partner with the Department of Advanced Science and Biotechnology, Osaka University (Eiichiro Fukusaki).

-A collaboration with Brazil (CTBE: Brazilian Bioethanol Science and Technology Lab.) and UK partners is using Synthetic Biology, Metagenomics, and Bioprocessing to provide alternative routes to high value chemicals.
+A collaboration with the CTBE: Brazilian Bioethanol Science and Technology Lab and UK partners used Synthetic Biology, Metagenomics, and Bioprocessing to provide alternative routes to high value chemicals.
 Lignin valorization in cellulosic ethanol plants: biocatalytic conversion via ferulic acid to high value chemicals.
-Summary: Lignin can be obtained as a by-product of cellulosic ethanol production, and is a potential source of renewable chemicals.
+As lignin can be obtained as a by-product of cellulosic ethanol production, it is a potential source of renewable chemicals.

-Development of thoroughly optimised production chassis for advanced pharmaceutical ingredients: A new H2020 funded project TOPCAPI, involving 8 academic and industry partners from 4 different countries (led by Prof. Takano) will exploit the natural fabrication power of actinomycetes as microbial cell factories to produce high-value pharmaceutical ingredients.
+Development of thoroughly optimised production chassis for advanced pharmaceutical ingredients – A new H2020 funded project TOPCAPI, involving 8 academic and industry partners from 4 different countries (led by Prof. Takano) will exploit the natural fabrication power of actinomycetes as microbial cell factories to produce high-value pharmaceutical ingredients.